thombauer/thombauer.github.io/_posts/2020-07-07-combine-tableau-google-spreadsheets-and-python.md

 df_day=df_day.groupby('date').sum()

 ```
 Last part is the date transformation to gather date and time and to derive weekday, month and day for upcoming data analysis.
 Although not the focus of this blog post, we can analyze the steps grouped by weekdays to see, if we on average are more active on mondays or in holidays compared to office days.
-That's the fun part of having raw data and the ability to build your on graphs and dashboards.
+That's the fun part of having raw data and the ability to build your own graphs and dashboards.
 Withings only shows you what they find is useful and interesting to you.

 ![running](/assets/img/running.jpg)
 <span>Photo by <a href="https://unsplash.com/@bruno_nascimento?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Bruno Nascimento</a> on <a href="https://unsplash.com/s/photos/running?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 ## Google Spreadsheets

 Next step is all about Google Spreadsheets and the connection to Python and later Tableau Public.
-To be honest I had to cheat and follow a great step-by-step guide I found here: https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c.
+To be honest I had to cheat and follow a great step-by-step guide I found here: [MEDIUM](https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c).
 Since Tableau Public Public is able to connect to Google Spreadsheet as a Server data source and is able to update Tableau workbooks once a day Google Spreadsheet is despite all data protection consideration my top pick for a completely free updating workflow.
 In case of Google free means, that you pay with the data you upload, so please be careful with sensitive data.
 (Google still knows how much steps I make, same to Apple)

 You need a Google Account plus an empty spreadsheat you create on your account and we get started.
 As an introduction please read the beginning of the analytics vidhya post and follow all steps for authorization and configuration of your Google Account.
-In this blog I start with the workflow in Python, everythings to set up before is in the great step-by-step guide a recommend to read carefully.
+In this blog I start with the workflow in Python, everythings to set up before is in the great step-by-step guide on [MEDIUM](https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c) I recommend to read carefully.

 In the next code snippet don't forget to change 'SAMPLE_SPREADSHEET_ID_input' to the value of your newly created Google Spreadsheet (see analytics vidhya blog post).

 ```python